v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/support-for-validation-of-dkim-signed-messages.md

  `Authentication-Results: <contoso.com>; dkim=pass (signature was verified) header.d=example.com;`

-Admins can create Exchange [Transport Rules](http://technet.microsoft.com/library/743bd525-0ca2-426d-b76c-b4a052bc8886.aspx) on the results of a DKIM validation to filter or route messages as needed.
+Admins can create Exchange [mail flow rules](http://technet.microsoft.com/library/743bd525-0ca2-426d-b76c-b4a052bc8886.aspx) (also known as transport rules) on the results of a DKIM validation to filter or route messages as needed.